Jurij15/FortniteSharp/README.md

 Params.SuspendOnStart = false; //the process will not get suspended on startup Params.LaunchArguments= /*if you need, custom launch arguments*/;

+/*
+ * What is FortniteExecutableType?
+ * It tells the launcher if the launched process is EAC or BE or just normal Fornite
+ * if it is EAC or BE, SuspendOnStart will be automatically true

+SSLBypassDLLParams SParams = new SSLBypassDLLParams(); //create the SParams variable SParams.ProcessID = FN.Id; //fortnite process id SParams.SSLBypassDLLLocation = SSLBypassDLLPath; //path to the dll that will be used to bypass ssl */

 Launcher.Start(FortniteSharp.Enums.FortniteExecutableType.Fortnite64ShippingExecutable, Params); //start the process
 ```